-To minimise the extent of ponding caused by the subsided landform, BBC is proposing to establish two drainage channels (mitigation drains) that will be cut through the pillars separating the subsidence troughs to allow free drainage of catchment runoff through the subsidence zone (refer Figure 21.103).
-Additionally, two small embankments (mitigation bunds) are proposed to be constructed across the subsidence panels to restrict the flow of water from Phillips Creek towards One Mile Creek, preventing ingress into subsided ponds within the floodplain (refer Figure 21.103).
+To minimise the extent of ponding caused by the subsided landform, BBC is proposing to establish two drainage channels (mitigation drains) that will be cut through the pillars separating the subsidence troughs to allow free drainage of catchment runoff through the subsidence zone (refer Figure 21.102).
+Additionally, two small embankments (mitigation bunds) are proposed to be constructed across the subsidence panels to restrict the flow of water from Phillips Creek towards One Mile Creek, preventing ingress into subsided ponds within the floodplain (refer Figure 21.102).
 These mitigation drains and mitigation bunds will significantly reduce the extent of ponding due to subsidence; however, post-mitigation ponding will still occur.
-Pre- and post-mitigation ponding is illustrated in Figure 21.103 and the mitigation measures are detailed further in Section 21.2.3.
+Pre- and post-mitigation ponding is illustrated in Figure 21.102 and the mitigation measures are detailed further in Section 21.2.3.

 Subsidence of panels along One Mile Creek will result in surface water flowing laterally into the subsidence areas.
-Following flood events (50% AEP), water is expected to persist for several months post-filling. with the maximum modelled ponding extent shown in Figure 21.103.
-However ponding is expected to typically be of smaller extent and duration and pumping of the major ponding areas may be undertaken when depths exceed 0.5m at the deepest point (refer Appendix W, Geomorphological Assessment).
+Following flood events (50% AEP), water is expected to persist for several months post-filling.
 The creation of these stream-connected ponds has the potential to create additional aquatic habitat locally, as water is constrained within them rather than passing downstream.
 Persistence of water in the local landscape for an extended period potentially creates additional habitat for macroinvertebrate assemblages and other aquatic fauna.
 The sustained inundation of these areas (up to 1 m in depth) may provide seasonal refugial habitat for aquatic fauna between flow events and at times across the dry season.
 Impacts on vegetation through the establishment of these ponds is discussed in the terrestrial ecology assessment, 21.12.